Understanding Dramatica Theory

 In

-Return of the Jedi, on the other hand, Luke is a steadfast character.
+In Return of the Jedi, on the other hand, Luke is a steadfast character, but not in the same way.
+Between movies, Luke seems to have decided that the Jedi approach is the correct one.
 The big question in this film is whether Luke will hold true to his Jedi training or be seduced by the dark side of the Force, like his father was.
 Luke's decision to remain steadfast is illustrated by the moment when he throws aside his light sabre and says "You've failed, Your Highness.
 I am a Jedi, like my father before me."

 The average reader may recognize that there is a special relationship between the main character and the impact character, but until Dramatica came along, there was little understanding of how that relationship worked -- little recognition of how it functions to create inner conflict for the main character.